oidc-sweden/specifications/swedish-oidc-profile.md

 An OpenID Provider compliant with this profile MUST follow the requirements stated in section 3.1.2.2 of \[[OpenID.Core](#openid-core)\] and the requirements put in [section 2.1](#authentication-request-parameters) of this profile.

-Furthermore, the OpenID Provider MUST not proceed with the authentication if the request contains a `claims` parameter including essential `acr` values and none of the specified Requested Authentication Context Class Reference values can be used to authenticate the end-user.
+Furthermore, the OpenID Provider MUST NOT proceed with the authentication if the request contains a `claims` parameter including essential `acr` values and none of the specified Requested Authentication Context Class Reference values can be used to authenticate the end-user.
 In these cases the provider SHOULD respond with an `unmet_authentication_requirements` error as defined in